yiisoft/view/docs/guide/config-composer-json.md

 ```

-Now when composing update --prefer-dist all your assets will be downloaded from <strong>NPM</strong>, obviously you must have NPM:
+Now when doing `composer update --prefer-dist` all your assets will be downloaded from **npm** repository.
+In order for it to work, **npm** is required:

 - [NPM](https://nodejs.org/en/download/).

-<strong>Note: In both cases already the AssetManager by default handles the option of alternatives which by default is in '@npm/node_modules', you can move the assets anywhere whenever you configure the path.</strong>
+> Note: By default the `AssetManager` uses `@npm/node_modules` directory in order to store downloaded packages.
+If you need to move the assets you can adjust the path.